ajavamind/rca-studio2/README.md

 ## Studio III Emulator

 The Studio III game console was never built by RCA, but I and others wrote games using Studio III prototype boards in 1977.
-My Studio 3 emulation will support color graphics and sound for Studio III games that use color and programmable sound generation.
+My Studio 3 emulation supports color graphics and sound for Studio III games that use color and programmable sound generation.

 Studio III Pinball Game Screenshot

 ![Screenshot of Studio III Pinball Game](Studio2/screenshot/pinball.png)

-I ported Paul Robson's well-crafted C code to the Processing language (Java) and included emulation for the Studio III game console color graphics and programmable sound.
+I ported Paul Robson's well-crafted C code to the Processing language (Java) and I added emulation for the Studio III game console color graphics and programmable sound.
 I was able to add color and sound emulation because I found an archived **Programming Manual for Studio III**, written in September 1977, detailing the color and sound functions.
 I made some contributions to that document when it was written.

+## COSMAC VIP Emulator

+The COSMAC VIP (Video Interface Processor) CDP18S711 is a single board computer for home hobby use to learn about computers and programming.
+Joe Weisbecker designed the system and wrote a CHIP8 interpreter a simpler streamlined version of the Studio II/III interpreter.
+Later he expanded the interpreter, naming it CHIP8X to handle adapter cards (sound, color video, etc.) for the VIP board.

+Since the emulator implements the RCA CDP1802 microcomputer instruction set directly, it will run all the interpreters written for Studio II/III or VIP boards.
+The VIP has many major design similarities to the Studio III.

 ## Running the Emulator

 You will need to download the Processing SDK to run the emulated games.
 Please donate to the Processing Foundation.

+> Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
+Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
+There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.

 https://processing.org/